patricklafrance/wmf-versioning-resolution-example/README.md

 ### Conclusion

-The goal of this POC is to validate that the singleton version resolution algorithm of Module Federation works well with `@workleap/orbiter-ui`.
 By configuring `@workleap/orbiter-ui` as a singleton on the "host" application and the "remote-1" application, even if the "host" application is on `@workleap/orbiter-ui` version `2.0.0` and the "remote-1" application is `@workleap/orbiter-ui` version `2.2.0`, a single bundle of the `@workleap/orbiter-ui` library is loaded for version `2.2.0`.